nitya-balaji/cancer-gene-expression-classification/README.md

 # Cancer Gene Expression Classification

-A machine learning project that classifies 5 different cancer types based on gene expression data with **99.38% accuracy**.
+This is a machine learning project that classifies 5 different cancer types based on gene expression data with **99.38% accuracy**.
 ---

 ## Project Overview